ipfs/kubo/docs/config.md

 - You need to run garbage collection in a way that reclaims free space as soon as possible.
 - You want to minimize memory usage.
 - You are ok with the default speed of data import, or prefer to use `--nocopy`.

 This profile may only be applied when first initializing the node.

+### `pebbleds` profile

+Configures the node to use the pebble high-performance datastore.

+Pebble is a LevelDB/RocksDB inspired key-value store focused on performance and internal usage by CockroachDB.
+You should use this datastore if:

+- You need a datastore that is focused on performance.
+- You need reliability by default, but may choose to disable WAL for maximum performance when reliability is not critical.
+- This datastore is good for multi-terrabyte data sets.
+- May benefit from tuning depeending on read/write patterns and throughput.
+- Performance is helped significnatly by running on a system with plenty of memory.

+This profile may only be applied when first initializing the node.